The Hidden Disabilities Sunflower for people with hidden disabilities

 For additional support and guidance, contact the Equality, Diversity and Inclusion team or check out their support resources.

-Where can I find out more information about declaring a disability and using the Staff Disability Framework?
+Where can I find out more information about declaring a disability and using the "My Adjustment Passport" (MAP) for Staff?

 For some staff (and students), the sunflower lanyard scheme can help to give you the confidence to declare a hidden disability that you may not have previously declared.
-The Staff Disability Framework for workplace adjustments helps you through the process of declaring a disability and accessing any workplace adjustments or support you may need.
+The Staff "My Adjustment Passport" (MAP) for workplace adjustments helps you through the process of declaring a disability and/or mental health condition and accessing any workplace adjustments or support you may need.
 More information can be found on the Equality, Diversion and Inclusion team pages.

 Whilst we encourage all staff and students to declare their disability, the Hidden Disabilities Sunflower is a national scheme so wearers do not need to have already disclosed their disability to the University.